-The Corporation is using the "notice and access" model for delivery of meeting materials to its shareholders.
-Specifically, beneficial shareholders who have requested to receive proxy-related materials and who do not have existing instructions on their account to receive paper material, and registered shareholders who have consented to electronic delivery, will receive paper copies of a notice of meeting and a voting form and will receive the other proxy-related materials through notice and access.
-Shareholders receiving proxy-related materials through notice and access will receive a notification containing information on how to obtain electronic and paper copies of the materials in advance of the Meeting.
-All other beneficial shareholders who have requested to receive proxy-related materials and all other registered shareholders will receive paper copies of the proxy circular and other proxy-related materials.
+The Corporation is using the "notice and access" model for delivery of meeting materials to its beneficial shareholders.
+Beneficial shareholders who have requested to receive proxy-related materials and who do not have existing instructions on their account to receive paper material will receive a notification containing information on how to obtain electronic and paper copies of the proxy-related materials in advance of the Meeting.
+All other beneficial shareholders who have requested to receive proxy-related materials and all registered shareholders who have not consented to electronic delivery will receive paper copies of the proxy circular and other proxy-related materials.
+Registered holders who have consented to electronic delivery will receive proxy-related materials.

-The use of this alternative means of delivery is more environmentally friendly as it will help reduce paper use and also will reduce the cost of printing and mailing materials to registered and beneficial shareholders.
+The use of this alternative means of delivery is more environmentally friendly as it will help reduce paper use and also will reduce the cost of printing and mailing materials to shareholders.